-The 15s (Year 11) will continue to follow the revised GCSE Mathematics course, examined by Pearson Edexcel.
+15s pupils will continue to follow the GCSE Mathematics course, examined by Pearson Edexcel.
 GCSE has a Foundation tier (grades 1-5) and a Higher tier (grades 4-9); it is expected that most pupils will sit the Higher.
-The course will be assessed by three written papers, each 90 minutes duration.
-The examination will be sat in the summer of 2023.
+The course will be assessed by three written papers, each 90 minutes' duration.
+The examination will be sat in the summer of 2024.

-The top sets will study for the AQA GCSE Further Mathematics in addition to the Edexcel GCSE Mathematics.
-Entries for the final examination in Further Mathematics are made at the discretion of the School.
+The top sets will study for the AQA Level 2 (GCSE equivalent) Further Mathematics in addition to the Edexcel GCSE Mathematics.
+Entries for the final examination in Further Mathematics are made at the discretion of the school.
 More information about this course can be found on the AQA website.